DUNROAMIN' STRAY AND RESCUE

 In May, 2006, she founded this website.
 Her daughter has Cerebral Palsy and therefore can't speak.
 However, her daughter wanted to be a voice for the many animals who have no voice of their own, and as a result this website was born.
 This lady and her daughter strongly believe in helping stray animals in our communities.
 They have been exceptionally strong advocates for awareness, education and action in making sure that animals are treated humanely and with compassion.
 This website was created by them to help raise awareness and educate people on the plight of stray, injured, sick, abandoned, neglected and/or abused animals everywhere.

-DunRoamin' has a Board of Directors which is currently comprised of six members.
+DunRoamin' has a Board of Directors which is currently comprised of five members.
 Our mandate is to help those animals who may otherwise slip through the cracks of our current shelter system.
 In order to raise the funds required to do this, many people build/make/knit/sew/donate items for us to sell, and we participate in such events as the Hartland Trade Show, Woodstock Old Home Week, Woodstock Dooryard Arts Festival, local farm markets, Canada Day, flea markets and craft shows.
 We also hold our own events such as turkey suppers, adoption fairs, dances, walk-a-thons, bake sales and yard sales.
 In May, 2015, Lisa Wilson opened a DunRoamin' Thrift Store at 54 Iron Ore Hill in Jacksonville where all proceeds go to help our strays.
 Kind supporters also help our strays in many other ways such as selling raffle tickets and by holding their own fundraisers in their communities.
 We are fortunate to have many schools, businesses and youth groups such as Girl Guides and Boy Scouts who raise money to support our strays.
 We also are grateful to the many local businesses who continue to support us in so many ways.

 DunRoamin' focuses on three main aspects: